Microsoft is creating a lot of buzz about their new “Modern Desktop” approach to Windows Operating System management.

 What are the benefits of the Modern Desktop?

 The benefits you will see from the Modern Desktop will depend on the maturity of your current desktop management process.
 For example, if your IT staff spends an inordinate amount of time migrating a PC with any manual tasks such as saving/restoring user data, reinstalling applications, and restoring the user’s settings, you will have great benefits from adopting the Microsoft Modern Desktop approach.
 This is especially true when the user base is remote and hard to reach.
 The user experience with the Modern Desktop is as simple as powering on a new PC and logging in.
 The PC, having been reinstalled with the generic (OEM) Windows 10 image, will essentially configure itself through a preconfigured dataset within the Microsoft Azure and Microsoft Intune environment.
-The PC joins the domain through Microsoft Azure, data stored in Microsoft OneDrive will become available again, and applications are reinstalled. though This saves in cross-shipping PCs and a depot center for building corporate systems prior to shipping to the end user.
+The PC joins the domain through Microsoft Azure, data stored in Microsoft OneDrive will become available again, and applications are reinstalled.

 From the IT support perspective, new PCs are configured on Microsoft Azure and in Microsoft Intune.
 Items such as PC name, assigned user, basic policies, and applications available in Intune are all preconfigured.
 Once the PC is provisioned in Autopilot, the PC can be delivered to the user with no additional IT support required.